 International Brands Have Advantages in the Chinese Fashion World

 International companies are often focused on establishing their business quickly and trying to build profit, then they forget to build a good reputation around their brand.
 It is very important to understand that Chinese people will only do business with you if you have established a reliable and trustworthy brand.
 China is becoming more and more digitalized than its counterparts.

-- China is a Luxury Goods Market: China is the number one market for personal luxury sales and is experiencing rapid growth.
-Although counterfeit luxury products is still a plague for a big name in the country, Chinese people are looking for authentic luxury goods and clothing.
+China is the number one market for personal luxury fashion sales and is experiencing rapid growth.
+Although counterfeit luxury products are still a plague for big names in the country, Chinese people are looking for authentic luxury goods and clothing.